mycargus/nightwatch-docker-grid/README.md

 1. [dinghy](https://github.com/codekitchen/dinghy)  <--- You'll love it!!
 2. docker-compose: `$ brew install docker-compose`
+3. a copy of this repo on your machine
-3. a docker image of the app under test
+4. a docker image of the app under test (optional if you want to skip ahead)

+By default the project will use [a bare-bones Sinatra web app](https://github.com/mycargus/hello-docker-world) as the app under test, so if you'd like to see this project in action before adding your app, go ahead and skip to the ["How do I execute the tests?"](https://github.com/mycargus/docker-grid-nightwatch#how-do-i-execute-the-tests) section.

 ### Setup

-First you need to copy this repo to your machine.

-Now add the docker image of the app under test to the `docker-compose.yml` file.
+Add the docker image of the app under test to the `docker-compose.yml` file.
 Be sure to define its virtual URL (a default is provided).
 For example:
 ```
 web:
   image: app-under-test:latest